Charles Bruce Fergusson

 Charles Bruce Fergusson (14 February 1911 – 20 September 1978) was a Canadian historian who served as the Provincial Archivist of Nova Scotia from 1956 to 1977.
 Under Fergusson's leadership, the Public Archives of Nova Scotia began a microfilm program, doubled its holdings of books and pamphlets, and saw a fivefold increase in visitors.
 He taught contemporary history at the Nova Scotia Technical College from 1946 to 1950, and became an associate professor of history at Dalhousie University in 1957.
 Fergusson authored and edited almost 100 books, articles, and pamphlets over the course of his career, the most well-known of which being Place-Names and Places of Nova Scotia (1967) and Members of the Legislative Assembly of Nova Scotia, 1758–1958 (1958).

 Early life and education

-Fergusson was born on 14 February 1911 in Port Morien, Nova Scotia to parents Norman and Eva Jane Fergusson.
+Fergusson was born on 14 February 1911 in Port Morien, Nova Scotia, to parents Norman and Eva Jane Fergusson.
 He attended secondary school at the Nova Scotia Normal College, receiving a Governor General's Medal for his academic performance.
-He earned a Bachelor of Arts from Dalhousie University in Halifax, where he was president of the Effective Speaking Club and Student's Christian Movement and received the Rhodes Scholarship in 1934.
+He went on to earn a Bachelor of Arts from Dalhousie University in Halifax, where he was president of the Effective Speaking Club and Student's Christian Movement and received the Rhodes Scholarship in 1934.
 Through the scholarship, he attended Oxford University where he earned a Bachelor of Arts, a Master of Arts, and a Doctor of Philosophy (PhD) in history.